ebuchman/blog/content/posts/uoa-origins.md

 [^drumm-metonym]: See Chapter 1 in Drumm (2021) for critique of "money as
     metaphor" (and two of its main proponents, Aristotle and Marx), and for elucidation of "money as metonymy."
 The notion of "money as metaphor" takes for granted the cost to provision the market and the availability of the money itself.
+In modern markets, goods do not have a singular price the way "money as metaphor" might suggest.
-Modern markets are defined by bid/ask spreads set by dealers who make markets liquid, and as those spreads widen, the market can effectively disappear.
+    Rather, there are different prices for buying and selling a good, separated by a spread set by the dealers who make markets liquid.
+As those spreads widen, the market can effectively disappear.
 Money as metonymy emphasizes the inherent temporal quality of markets and monetary dynamics.